mrmundt/ptc-catalog/catalog/OffboardingTeamMembersChecklist.md

 # Off-boarding Checklist

+## Target
 Incorporating checklists in the off-boarding process for a team member.

-## Target
-Create an offboarding process for those exiting the team.

 ## User Story
 As a project leader, I want to have a off-boarding checklist so that I can ensure that there is no loss of knowledge, work or equipment when a team member exits the team.